Coronet Inside Out: National Gallery Singapore

 Redefining In Situ: Art + Live

-The Covid-19 pandemic and the enforced lockdowns around the world have transformed the notion of site-specificity.
+The Covid-19 pandemic and the enforced lockdowns around the world transformed the notion of site-specificity.
 At National Gallery Singapore, site-specific programmes in collaboration with artists from the fields of dance, music, theatre, literature, new media and performance had to be radically re-imagined.

 The Artistic Programmes team piloted an online series, Art + Live.
 It comprised three programmes—Resonates With, An Ekphrastic Series and A Somatic Series, each inviting artists to respond to works in the Gallery’s collection through music, literature and movement.
 The connection between artist and audience was now mediated by a screen, and artists were challenged to engage audiences without being able to observe their direct reactions or receive feedback.

-While this style of programming might have developed out of a need to adapt to the pandemic, it provided us a chance to open up new ways of engaging audiences beyond our immediate physical environment, and explore a different format of working with international artists.
+While this style of programming might have developed out of a need to adapt to the pandemic, it provided a chance to open up new ways of engaging audiences beyond our immediate physical environment, and explore a different format of working with international artists.

 Artistic Programmes: Vanini Belarmino, Maria Khoo Joseph, Lim Sin Hui, Nathaniel Mah, Nurdiana Rahmat